-Home Select assisted an academic in buying a 42 m² 2-bedroom in the Quartier Latin of the 5th arrondissement.
-Marie Esmieu-Fournel, property hunter, identified the property in 6 weeks.
+Home Select helped an academic buy a 42 m² two-room flat in the Quartier Latin of the 5th arrondissement.
+Marie Esmieu-Fournel, property hunter, found the property in 6 weeks.
 The price was negotiated from 475,000 to 445,000 euros, a saving of 30,000 euros (6.3%).

 Mission summary